 Privos private equity outlook for 2018 is that family offices will continue to invest in private equity in increasing numbers this coming year, for in low interest rate environment the asset class will continue to appeal to investors looking for high absolute returns and portfolio diversification.
 Preqin advises that a record number of private equity funds are currently in market: 1,829 funds are seeking an aggregate $620 billion.
 This will bring challenges, particularly for first time and emerging markets managers, in competing for investor capital as well as in meeting the demands of an increasingly sophisticated investor community.
 However, with the majority of LPs sitting very liquid as a result of continuing distributions and looking to maintain, if not increase, their exposure to the asset class, fundraising has rarely looked so appealing.
 A significant proportion of assets invested prior to the Global Financial Crisis (GFC) are yet to be realized, so should market conditions remain favorable it is likely that the fervent exit activity will continue in 2018.
 While pricing remains a very real concern, fund managers have record levels of capital available to them and our survey results indicate that many are looking to increase the amount of capital they deploy over the next 12 months.

-For family offices active in private equity, we refer you to the thinking of Tim Jenkinson, Professor of Finance and Director of the Private Equity Institute at Oxford University Said Business School:
+For family offices active in private equity, we refer you to the thinking of our friend Tim Jenkinson, Professor of Finance and Director of the Private Equity Institute at Oxford University Said Business School: